OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/26 February 2002.md

 - The **Mother Stone** was retrieved and hidden by a **4th density STO mission**.
 - Both **3rd and 4th density STS** are seeking it, but cannot recreate it due to **consciousness tuning**.
 - Some Kantekkians were transported by **Lizards**, others with the Mother Stone.

 ---

-## Spiritual Practices & Ritual

-- No direct content under this category in this session.

----

-## Genetics and Ancestry

-- No direct content under this category in this session.

----